Ink Review #2725: Diamine Port of Call

 Swabs:

-In large swabs on Tomoe River paper the ink has the tiniest little bit of pink sheen.
+In large swabs on Tomoe River paper the ink is darker than it is on the Col-o-ring swab.

 Writing samples: